11 Days Northern Circuit – The Ultimate Kilimanjaro Climb

 Elevation: 4717m/15,476ft to 5895m/19,341ft Altitude gained: 1178m Descent to 3106m/10,190ft Altitude lost:2789m

-Summit Day: From Midnight to Uhuru Peak
+Summit Day: From Midnigh

-Excitement builds as we begin the most mentally and physically challenging part of the trek, starting between midnight and 2 a.m.
+we begin the most mentally and physically challenging part of the trek, starting between midnight and 2 a.m.
 The route ascends through heavy scree towards Stella Point on the crater rim, offering a magnificent sunrise.
 Faster hikers may reach the summit in time for the sunrise.
 A final 1-hour ascent from Stella Point leads to Uhuru Peak, the highest point on Mount Kilimanjaro and the entire continent of Africa.
 After celebrating, we descend steeply to Mweka Camp, with a lunch stop at Barafu.
 A well-deserved rest awaits at Mweka Camp for the night.

 Mount-Kilimanjaro-Trekking-Marangu-Route-5-Days